 Depending on the circumstances, fathers may need to go to court to establish paternity, obtain partial custody, or seek visitation rights.
-The Alabama paternity lawyers at The Law Offices of Charlotte Christian and Associates explain some rules for fathers seeking to establish parental rights in Alabama.
+The Alabama paternity lawyers at Charlotte Christian Law explain some rules for fathers seeking to establish parental rights in Alabama.

 Establishing a Father’s Rights in Alabama

 Establishing legal paternity is the first step to attaining fathers’ rights in Alabama.
 Paternity means legal fatherhood.
 Once you establish paternity, you have all of the rights and responsibilities of parenthood.
 Alabama paternity laws set forth several ways to establish legal fatherhood.

 Presumption of Paternity

 Alabama law presumes that a man is the father of a child under certain circumstances.

 Generally, a man is presumed to be the father of a child if the child is born during the father’s marriage to the child’s mother.
 The presumption also applies if the child is born within 300 days of the end of the marriage.
 Plus, even if the marriage is later annulled or declared invalid, the presumption still applies between the father and child.